TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Introduction

-DPOA is a quite versatile model-Hamiltonian approach that deals with the time evolution of composite operators \citep{mancini2004,avella2007under,avella2012COM,avella2014hubbard,avella2014,DiCiolo2018} and is capable of simulating \emph{real} materials, and the time-dependent transitions among their actual numerous bands, with a lower numerical cost as compared to TD-DFT.
-In this paper, we introduce DPOA by reporting its detailed derivation and its quadratic-Hamiltonian version, which is particularly fast and efficient.
+DPOA is a quite versatile model-Hamiltonian approach that deals with the time evolution of composite operators \citep{mancini2004,avella2007under,avella2012COM,avella2014hubbard,avella2014,DiCiolo2018} and is capable of simulating \emph{real} materials, and the time-dependent transitions among their actual numerous bands \citep{inzani2022field,inzani2023photoinduced}.
+DPOA is, in principle, capable of tackling strongly correlated systems as well \citep{eskandari2024out}.
+In this paper, we delve into DPOA by reporting its detailed derivation and its quadratic-Hamiltonian version, which is particularly fast and efficient.
 Such a version is very useful for semiconductors where one can usually safely discard the \emph{dynamical} Coloumb interaction.
-We also report how to compute all single/multi-particle single/multi-time observables and correlation functions within this approach going well beyond the single-particle density-matrix and Houston approaches.
-Moreover, we provide a very efficient way to implement the Peierls substitution through a numerically exact expansion and to compute the $m$-th partial derivative in momentum space of the hopping and of the dipole terms appearing in such expansion.
-This allows to analyze and characterize the terms in such an expansion defining the related characteristic frequencies, timescales, bandwidths, and relative phases that explain the emergence and the features of different kinds of sidebands (multi-photon resonant, non resonant, envelope, ...) within a generalized Floquet scenario modified by the finite width of the envelope of the pump pulse.
-The presence of the envelope modifies/generalizes also the Rabi-like phenomenology that takes place when, within the generalized Floquet scenario, some of the band gaps are in resonance with integer multiples of the central frequency of the pump pulse.
-Such multi-photon resonances determine the accumulation of (residual) electronic excited populations after the pump pulse turns off.
-Then, we propose a procedure to determine the strength of a multi-photon \emph{non-exact} resonance and through this to assign residual electronic excited populations per momentum and band to specific multi-photon resonant processes.
+We also report how to compute all single/multi-particle single/multi-time observables and correlation functions within this approach.
+Moreover, we provide an efficient way to implement the Peierls substitution through a numerically exact expansion and to compute the $m$-th partial derivative in momentum space of the hopping and of the dipole terms appearing in such expansion.
+This allows to analyze and characterize the terms in such an expansion defining the related characteristic frequencies, timescales, bandwidths, and relative phases that explain the emergence and the features of different kinds of sidebands (multi-photon resonant, non resonant, envelope, ...) considering also the effects of the finite width of the envelope of the pump pulse.
+The presence of the envelope modifies/generalizes also the Rabi-like phenomenology that takes place when some of the band gaps are in resonance with integer multiples of the central frequency of the pump pulse.
+Such single/multi-photon resonances determine the accumulation of (residual) electronic excited populations after the pump pulse turns off.
+Then, we propose a procedure to determine the strength of a multi-photon \emph{non-exact} resonance and through this to assign residual electronic excited populations per momentum and band to specific single/multi-photon resonant processes.
 Furthermore, we use our approach to reproduce the Houston method, generalize it to second quantization, and to obtain numerically exact expectation values of the Houston coefficients overcoming its limitations and drawbacks.
 We also show that the separation of inter-band and intra-band transition effects can be obtained in DPOA without any ambiguity, while such separation is questionable within the Houston approach.
 Moreover, we show how to compute Green's functions (GFs) using DPOA, and hence the TR-ARPES signal.
-As the standard spectral functions can become negative out of equilibrium, there is no out-of-equilibrium counter-part of the fluctuation-dissipation theorem\citep{eckstein2021time}.
+As the standard spectral functions can become negative out of equilibrium, there is no out-of-equilibrium counter-part of the fluctuation-dissipation theorem \citep{eckstein2021time}.
 Indeed, by defining the retarded TR-ARPES signal, we generalize the fluctuation-dissipation theorem and find its equivalent out of equilibrium for TR-ARPES signal, which can be useful to better understand and compute the out-of-equilibrium energy bands of pumped systems.